ttspackage/tts/README.md

 ```

 ## About stellarapi.io
-Stellarapi.io provides a free service, and is a non-commercial research project.
+Stellarapi.io provides a free service and is a non-commercial research project.
 Use this service at your own risk.
 Availability is not guaranteed.
-The purpose of this project is to provide an easy to use interface to Stellar's network.
-The original blockchain transaction can be viewed by subsituting 'https://stellarapi.io/gethash/' with 'https://stellarchain.io/tx/'.
+The purpose of stellarapi.io is to provide an easy to use interface to Stellar's network.
+The original blockchain transaction can allways be viewed by subsituting stellapi/gethash with stellarchain/tx:

 ```
 https://stellarapi.io/gethash/076a3c8879d6cbb84f4f2906a41464eb60ce515f17183418fddfa502cfd5dceb
 https://stellarchain.io/tx/076a3c8879d6cbb84f4f2906a41464eb60ce515f17183418fddfa502cfd5dceb

 ```
+As stated above, you can convert the base64encoded hash to regular hexadecimal form with convert_stellarHash("bases64encodedhash").